Wednesday, September 6th, 2023

 This event was co-sponsored by Kirtland Bird Club and Western Reserve Land Conservancy.

-Wednesday, September 7th - video recording coming soon!
+Wednesday, September 7, 2022 - click HERE to view video recording

 Early Fall Migrants & the Chagrin River Bird Quest